 6. If you’re a good person

 There is a high probability that most work from home people rarely meets their supervisors or even their boss.
-The fact that their bosses rarely see them physically leave their judgements about their employees to their imagination.
-The first impression might be how a person sum up the whole characteristic of one another, but this works differently with work from home people.
-Many interviews for these people are usually through Skype, google hangout, or Facetime and there are many places with connection difficulty (shoutout to y’all with slow internet!).
-This might apply to those passive aggressive people because well all know, it’s pretty hard to determine what’s the texter’s behavior behind the screen.
+The fact that their bosses rarely see them physically leave their judgement about their employees to their imagination.
+The first impression might be how a person sums up the whole characteristic of one another, but this works differently with work from home people.
+Many interviews for these people are usually through Skype, Google hangout, or Face-time and there are many places with connection difficulty (shout out to y’all with slow internet!).
+This might apply to those passive aggressive people because well all know, it’s pretty hard to determine what’s the texter’s behaviour behind the screen.
 So, their bosses want to know more about them, but still have several communication restrictions between them.